Mozz3d/CyberpunkGhidraUtils/README.md

 Cyberpunk 2077 ships a linker-derived (Adler32/SHA256) hash-address map (`cyberpunk2077_addresses.json`).
 Naturally this means hashes are derived from the decorated names of symbols emitted by the compiler, which the linker reads and maps.

-By understanding how the compiler decorates names, these scripts build templates which are ran across information found in the binary to identify source data and its location.
+By understanding how the compiler decorates names, these scripts build templates which are run across information found in the binary to identify source data and its location.

 ---

 ## Requirements

-- **Completed auto-analysis**.
+- **Completed auto-analysis**
 - **PyGhidra** (bundled since Ghidra 11.3)
-- **`cyberpunk2077_addresses.json`** from the **same version** as the relevant executable.
+- **`cyberpunk2077_addresses.json`** from the **same version** as the relevant executable

 ---